-- To provide a detailed overview of embedded system. - To equip students with the software development skills necessary for practitioners in the embedded systems field. - To understand entire software development lifecycle and examine the various • issues involved in developing software for embedded systems.
+- This course will introduce students to embedded systems by providing a detailed overview of the important topics in the field. - This course will equip students with the software development skills necessary for practitioners in the embedded systems field. - Entire software development lifecycle and examine the various issues involved in developing software for embedded systems.